rdbabiera/warmup_project/README.md

 taken care of.
 In the first, if the robot is within the stopping distance, it spins clockwise or counterclockwise with angular magnitude 0.785 rad/s towards the closest object.
-If the closest object is further than the stopping distance, the robot moves at a constant linear velocity set in init().
-If the closest object is in a 30-degree cone, the robot will move straight.
-Otherwise, if the person is on the left side [14, 180), the robot gets angular velocity (closest index / 180) * 1.5, meaning that angular velocity is fastest behind the robot.
-On the right side [180, 345), the angular velocity is (closest index - 360 / 180) * 1.5.
+If the closest object is further than the stopping distance, and TurtleBot sees the closest object within a 30 degree cone, it will move straight with velocity self.linear_vel.
+Otherwise, on the left side of the person [14, 180), TurtleBot has angular velocity (closest index / 180) * 1.5 and linear velocity ((-self.closest_index + 179) / 180) * self.linear_vel.
+This makes TurtleBot turn faster towards the target when directly behind, and the linear velocity is set such that this turn is done properly.
+When facing the target, linear velocity is higher.
+On the right side [180, 345), angular velocity is (self.closest_index - 360) / 180 and linear velocity is ((self.closest_index - 180) / 180) * self.linear_vel.
 This performs the same functionality, as all angles within the range will become negative, and having greatest magnitude at 180.

 Lastly, run() sets a rate of 10Hz, and constantly spins to grab directions using get_directions().
 Each command is then run twice at the set rate.